BadLamb/dexm/README.md

 Function contracts are a form of contract that responds to events like HTTP request.
 These contracts can be built in many different programming languages with very little difference from building a standard serverless app, but with the advantage of having your site safe from takedowns and downtime.
 Your app will run in a webassembly/node vm and will use some custom apis.
-- **Container contract**
-Conatiner contracts will run your app in an LXC container.
-The specs of the container are defined in the initial contract.
-The price of said contract depends on the hours that the container was rented for.
-If your container goes down with less than 24h of uptime you will be refunded in part for your hosting costs.
-You shouldn't use this as a VPS but instead as a disposable VM that could be killed at any time.
-You should couple it with an autoscaler and all your code should not save any data locally, instead it should save it inside a DB.
-- **CDN contracts**
-CDN contracts are a form of contract that is used to host static content(webpages, photos, videos) and are cached by many edge nodes around the globe.
-Another distinguishing feature is the regional autoscaling: this optimizes the response time of your users by caching your content closer to your users.
-The cost of these contracts depends on the redundancy level of your data, and the GBs of data served to clients.
-- **DB Contracts**
-DB contracts give you access to a public distributed KV DB.
-PublicDBs are a way of storing data across nodes, all the data on it is public but it isn't a big problem, we have developed systems that allow to publicly share many normally private information such as password hashes.
-We are working on a private
-DB but it isn't coming anytime soon.

 But it also has some other features that will make life easier for miners and holders of the currency:
 - Schelling datafeed to keep currency price stable by modifying block rewards